 Some clients, in an attempt to follow this good guidance, will be at a disadvantage as they manually review contracts.

 If left to humans going through contracts stored on shared drives or disparate/unconnected networks, this kind of review is beyond difficult.
-And, as large swaths of employees transition out of their offices to work from home for their safety, accessing physical filing cabinets becomes impossible.
+And, as large swaths of employees transition into a hybrid work model, accessing physical filing cabinets can become a barrier to efficient contract management.

 Meanwhile, those companies with an enterprise contract management system infused with AI are able to incorporate this legal guidance quickly and at scale.
 Cloud-based contract management allows remote colleagues to work off one source of truth, assisted by AI able to crawl through volumes of agreements to, for example, surface language related to specific geographies or identify affected clauses (like force majeure).

 Again, these are not hypothetical scenarios, but real queries Icertis customers are running against their contracts.
 Surely more will arise as the situation develops across the globe.
-And after the COVID-19 pandemic passes, another "black swan" event will be in the offing.
+And after the COVID-19 pandemic has passed, another "black swan" event might be in the offing.

 Let us know what queries you are running on your contracts.
 What changes to your agreements or to your contract management processes are you contemplating?
 No matter how well prepared you were for this crisis, what's important is to use the lessons learned to prepare for the next one.